UK man found guilty of knowingly spreading HIV

-Daryll Rowe, a 27-year-old hairdresser living in England, intentionally infected five men with HIV and attempted to infect five others, a U.K. court ruled Wednesday.
+Daryll Rowe, a 27-year-old hairdresser, intentionally infected five men with HIV and tried to infect five others, a U.K. court ruled Wednesday.
 Following a six-week trial, the Lewes Crown Court in South East England convicted Rowe of five counts of causing grievous bodily harm and five counts of attempted grievous bodily harm.

-“This is the first time someone has been convicted of intentional HIV transmission in England," Deborah Gold, CEO of UK's National AIDS Trust, said in a statement.
+“This is the first time someone has been convicted of intentional HIV transmission in England," Deborah Gold, CEO of the U.K. charity National AIDS Trust, said in a statement.

 Related